saucelabs/sauce-docs/docs/secure-connections/sauce-connect-5/installation/linux.md

 This step is optional.
 You can use default configuration or configure Sauce Connect with flags or environment variables.
 See [CLI reference](/dev/cli/sauce-connect-5/) for more details.

+Edit the configuration file with your favorite editor:

 ```bash
 vim /opt/sauce-connect/sauce-connect.yaml